Hawaii Felony Crimes by Class and Sentences

 Extended Terms of Imprisonment

 Hawaii's laws also impose enhanced sentences (called extended terms) for certain hate crimes, hit-and-run offenses, persistent felony offenders, and repeat violent and sexual offenders.
-If an extended-term applies, the judge must order a maximum term that is one level higher than for the current offense (for example, a Class B felony would bump up to a Class A felony).
+If an extended term applies, the judge must order a maximum term that is one level higher than for the current offense (for example, a class B felony would bump up to a class A felony).

-Felony Sentencing Options in Hawaii
+How Felony Sentencing Works in Hawaii

 When imposing a felony sentence, judges can order one or more of the following: